-

 - Utility or Miscellaneous = U

-Examples of Change of Occupancy;
+Examples of Change of Occupancy Classification;

 BUILDING DEPARTMENT PERMITS;

-To apply for the permit, you (or your contractor) must provide the city with;
+To apply for the permit, you or your contractor must provide the city with;

 - Commercial Permit application (see supporting documents below)